100 Days of Rejection Challenge: overcome your fear of rejection

 He gives examples of Martin Luther King Jr., Mahatma Gandhi, and even Jesus Christ – these people did not let rejection define them.

-A pivotal idea is they let their own reaction after rejection define themselves.
+A pivotal idea is that they let their own reaction after rejection define themselves.
 They embrace the rejection.

 He didn’t ask to have that negative experience, but he owned it and took responsibility for growing from it.